WWE News: Vince McMahon Reportedly Very Angry After Fans Walk Out Of ‘Backlash’ During Main Event [Video]

 Things became even worse when Roman Reigns came out last and stepped into the ring for the main event match against Samoa Joe.
 The match was rather slow and dragged on for a while before Reigns was somehow able to break out of the Coquina Clutch on a number of occasions and ended up with a big victory.

-It’s a victory that wasn’t seen by everyone who showed up to watch Backlash, though, as a lot of fans had already walked out as reported by Bleacher Report.
+It’s a victory that wasn’t seen by everyone who showed up to watch Backlash, though, as a lot of fans had already walked out, as reported by Bleacher Report.

 TONS of people are just walking out #Backlash @bryanalvarez @FO_VVerhei @davemeltzerWON pic.twitter.com/sZUua59MPP